hacspec/book/src/developers/compiler.md

 ![Hacspec compiler architecture](hacspec_architecture.png)

-The Rustspec compiler intervenes after the regular Rust typechecking, and takes the Rust AST to translate it into a stricter hacspec AST, yielding error messages if you're not in the subset.
+The Rustspec compiler intervenes after the regular Rust typechecking, by translating the Rust AST into a stricter hacspec AST, yielding error messages if you're not in the subset.

 The hacspec AST then undergoes a typechecking phase that replicates the